-The Competition Law is enforced by an eight-member Competition Commission (the Commission), an independent authority with administrative and economic autonomy supervised by the Minister of Development and Investments, with a five-year term of office.
+The Competition Law is enforced by a 10-member Competition Commission (the Commission), an independent authority with administrative and economic autonomy.
+With respect to its administrative and economic affairs, it is monitored by the Minister of Development and Investments and is subject to parliamentary control.
+It has a five-year term of office.
+Under the previous regime, the Commission had eight members, of which there were four rapporteurs.
+After the New Law came into effect, there are now six rapporteurs.

-The Directorate General of Competition (DG) is headed by a general director appointed by the Commission for a four-year term of office and consists of approximately 100 members.
+The Directorate General of Competition is headed by a general director appointed by the Commission for a four-year term of office.
+It has approximately 100 members.

-The National Telecommunications and Post Committee enforces the law regarding concentrations and antitrust cases in the electronic communications sector, according to Law No. 4727/2020, as in force.
+The National Telecommunications and Post Committee enforces the law regarding concentrations and antitrust cases in the electronic communications sector, according to Law No. 4727/2020.

-Concentrations and antitrust cases in the media sector (TV, radio, newspapers and periodicals) are governed in principle by Law No. 3592/2007 (the Media Law), as in force, and by the Competition Law.
+Concentrations and antitrust cases in the media sector (TV, radio, newspapers and periodicals) are governed in principle by Law No. 3592/2007 (the Media Law) and by the Competition Law.
 These laws are enforced by the Commission.